drunkard/ceph-readable-doc/html/_sources/api/mon_command_api.rst.txt

 fs subvolume snapshot unprotect
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Unprotect a snapshot of a CephFS subvolume in a volume, and optionally, in a specific subvolume group
+(deprecated) Unprotect a snapshot of a CephFS subvolume in a volume, and optionally, in a specific subvolume group

 Example command: